by Gary Gauer

 At Hull the passengers would travel overland by train to Liverpool where they could board ships of the Allan line destined to Quebec.
 Halfrida boarded the Tunisian at Liverpool on June 14 1900 and arrived in Quebec 9 days later on June 23 1900.

-The timing and route from Quebec to Atwater is not known but the last leg of the trip was most likely by train from St Paul or Minneapolis to Atwater.
+The timing and route from Quebec to Atwater is not known.
+My mother's notes said that they came down from Duluth.
+The last leg of the trip was most likely by train from St Paul or Minneapolis to Atwater.